Rover Company: Early Rover cars

-In 1888, Starley made an electric car, but it never was put into production.
+In 1888, Starley made an electric car, but it was never put into production.

 Three years after Starley's death in 1901, and H. J. Lawson's subsequent takeover, the Rover company began producing automobiles with the two-seater Rover Eight to the designs of Edmund Lewis, who came from Lawson's Daimler.
 Lewis left the company to join Deasy in late 1905.

 He was eventually replaced by Owen Clegg, who joined from Wolseley in 1910 and set about reforming the product range.
 Short-lived experiments with sleeve valve engines were abandoned, and the 12hp model was introduced in 1912.
 This car was so successful that all other cars were dropped, and for a while, Rover pursued a "one model" policy.
 Clegg left in 1912 to join the French subsidiary of Darracq and Company London.

 During the First World War, they made motorcycles, lorries to Maudslay designs, and, not having a suitable one of their own, ambulances to a Sunbeam design.